The 7 Cursed Objects You Should Never Take Home From Hawaii

 This is the one that makes visitors laugh until something happens.

 On O’ahu, there is a widely held belief among locals: never carry pork over the Nu’uanu Pali Highway.
 Not kalua pig from the luau.
 Not a gas station hot dog.
 Not a ham sandwich.
-Nothing that once oinked, in any direction on that road.
+Nothing that once oinked, in any direction, on that road.

-If you carry pork – the physical embodiment, or kinolau, of Kamapua’a – across that divide, you’re breaking an ancient agreement.
+If you carry pork, the physical embodiment or kinolau of Kamapua’a, across that divide, you’re breaking an ancient agreement.
 And Pele is said to respond.

 Car trouble.
 Engines dying on the highway for no mechanical reason, then starting immediately once the pork is tossed out the window.

-There’s even a version of the legend where an old woman appears on the road and demands you give up the pork before she’ll let you pass.
 You laugh until you’ve heard this story from five different people who all claim it happened to someone they know.

-I’ll be honest – I’ve driven that road with takeout containers more times than I can count, completely oblivious.
-But I know kamaaina – long-time island residents, people whose families have been here for generations – who will drive forty minutes out of their way to take the H-3 rather than bring pork over that highway.
+But I know kamaaina, long-time island residents whose families have been here for generations, who will drive forty minutes out of their way to take the H-3 rather than bring pork over that highway.

 These aren’t superstitious people.
 They’re mechanics.
 Teachers.
 Business owners.
 And they don’t think it’s funny.